-So mine begin with a simpler thought: I will take one step, and then another.
+So my journey began with a simpler thought: I will take one step, and then another.
+I’ll solve this problem and then another.

 I never knew where I’d go and where the road will lead me to.
 I only planned to keep pushing boundaries and see how far that would take me.